sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fribidi-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Libraries and include files for FriBidi
+Short desc    : Libraries and include files for FriBidi
 URL          : https://github.com/fribidi/fribidi/
-Лицензия     : LGPLv2+ and UCD
+License      : LGPLv2+ and UCD
-Описание     : Include files and libraries needed for developing applications which use
+Descript     : Include files and libraries needed for developing applications which use
              : FriBidi.
 ```